-Since dynamic book management may be a new way of thinking about territories, you're bound to have some questions.
+Since dynamic book management is a totally new way of thinking about territories, you're bound to have some questions.
 Here are a few of the most common questions about dynamic books.

 Does dynamic book management require an existing account based approach?